marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

 8. Choose network access:
     - For this lab, accept the default, "Allow secure access from everywhere."
-    - If you want a private endpoint, to allow traffic only from the VCN you specify - where access to the database from all public IPs or VCNs is blocked, then select "Virtual cloud network" in the Choose network access area.
+    - If you wanted to use a private endpoint, it would allow traffic only from the VCN you specify, where access to the database from all public IPs or VCNs is blocked.
+You would then have to select "Virtual cloud network" in the __Choose network access__ area.
     - You can control and restrict access to your Autonomous Database by setting network access control lists (ACLs).
-You can select from 4 IP notation types: IP Address, CIDR Block, Virtual Cloud Network, Virtual Cloud Network OCID).
+You can select from 4 IP notation types: IP Address, CIDR Block, Virtual Cloud Network, Virtual Cloud Network OCID.

     ![Choose the network access.](./images/create-adb-network-access.png " ")